 - Run and maintain multiple Drupal versions

-If you have several sites on your server that use different versions of Drupal, you can point each site to its appropriate Drupal
+If you have several websites on your server that use different versions of Drupal, you can point each website to its appropriate Drupal

-docrootusing a symlink, allowing you to a point to the
+docrootusing a symlink, allowing you to point to the

 docrootof a newer core version of Drupal when you upgrade.

 When you update to a newer version of Drupal, instead of having to copy the whole

 /filesdirectory to the new Drupal codebase, you can simply add a symlink to the external

 Since you don't need to move the contents of the

 /sitesdirectory, you don't risk loss or corruption of your data while moving it to a new location.

 If you are using the Acquia Drupal code repository, it will respect the symlink to